 A photography shot list is meant to help you be efficient during a shoot and to maximize your time with your clients or models.
 They are also designed so that you capture every type of shot that you desire.
 One of the most common ways to organize a portrait photography shot list is to categorize your shots in your shot list by shot sizes.

 The full body portrait (or full shot) captures your model from head to toe.
-It does not capture the entirety of a setting or like the landscape shot, but it does capture a wider shot.
+It does not capture the entirety of a setting like the landscape photography, but it does capture a wider shot.
 Full body portraits are great for fashion or wedding photos that capture the model’s attire.